Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Related Work

 \subsection{Segment Anything Model}

 The Segment Anything Model (SAM)~\citep{kirillov2023segment} advances the segmentation field through large-scale pretraining and enabling interactive visual prompts.
 The extraordinary performance and favorable generalization across various real-world scenarios render SAM as one of the vision foundation models.
 However, SAM's zero-shot performance in a few specialized fields exhibits a notable decrease when encountering unseen features~\citep{wang2023sammeetsroboticsurgery,mohapatra2023samvsbetcomparative}.
-To promote the adaptability, researchers have improved the architecture of SAM to better deal with specialized challenges, such as camouflaged object detect~\citep{chen2024samcodsamguidedunifiedframework} and medical image analysis ~\citep{cheng2024unleashingpotentialsammedical,Ma2024,10656025}.
+To promote the adaptability, researchers have improved the architecture of SAM to better deal with specialized challenges, such as camouflaged object detect~\citep{chen2024samcodsamguidedunifiedframework} and medical image analysis ~\citep{Ma2024,10656025}.
 For instance, Chen \etal~\citep{chen2024samcodsamguidedunifiedframework} enhance SAM's prompt adaptation capability by introducing a response filter and semantic matcher, thereby improving mask quality in camouflaged object detection scenarios.
-Cheng \etal~\citep{cheng2024unleashingpotentialsammedical} employ hierarchical decoding with mask-guided self-attention to enhance SAM's adaptation for medical image segmentation in the context of limited data.
-In addition, HQ-SAM~\citep{sam_hq} enhances SAM’s segmentation precision by integrating a learnable High-Quality Output Token within the mask decoder, leveraging effective fusion of features from ViT layers.
+HQ-SAM~\citep{sam_hq} enhances SAM’s segmentation precision by integrating a learnable High-Quality Output Token within the mask decoder, leveraging effective fusion of features from ViT layers.
 PA-SAM~\citep{xie2024pasampromptadaptersam} refines SAM’s segmentation capabilities through a prompt adapter, which optimizes feature extraction and decoding for improved flexibility and performance.
-Hi-SAM~\citep{hisam}, specifically tailored for text stroke segmentation, employs a hierarchical mask decoder to fine-tune SAM, enabling unified segmentation and layout analysis, thereby excelling in text-centric applications.
+Hi-SAM~\citep{hisam} realizes hierarchical text segmentation in a unified framework.
 In contrast, to overcome the limitations of SAM in the PTCHS task, we introduce ELE-SAM, a tailored framework for PTCHS.
 ELE-SAM integrates a Context-Aware Prompt Adapter, a High-Fidelity Mask Decoder, and leverages the ELE-40K dataset to address critical challenges, including fine-structure hazard detection, complex background segmentation, and data scarcity.